premsaga/TransmissionControl/data/README.md

 - run1: Before some bug fixes to features
 - run2: 2 agents, 3 actions, threshold 1.
 After fixing features.
 Source rate set to 2.
 - run3: 2 agents, 3 actions, threshold 1.
 Fix to make sure buffer cannot exced max buffer.
 Source rate chhanged from 2 --> 1.
+- run4: Same as run 3, but with transmit_and_sense turned to false